Ohio State is using its research prowess, partnerships and massive alumni base to pay forward.

 Feed the hungry: $15 million in new faculty hiring will address food security, bringing Ohio State’s commitment to this issue to almost $125 million in the next decade.

-Team up: Ohio State is working with federal, state and community partners to elevate all members of society, including launching a program for early childhood educators to obtain a free degree and collaborating on an unprecedented initiative to help develop model innovative transportation strategies.
+Team up: Ohio State is working with federal, state and community partners to elevate all members of society — from addressing global hunger to leveraging expertise across the university to fight the opioid crisis to collaborating on an unprecedented initiative to develop model innovative transportation strategies.

-Mobilize Buckeye Nation: The first Buckeye Summit convened in 2016 and focused on food security — engaging hundreds of alumni, community leaders, faculty, staff and students to harness the power of Buckeye Nation for change.
+Mobilize Buckeye Nation: The 2018 Buckeye Summit focused on creating healthy communities, engaging hundreds of alumni, community leaders, faculty, staff and students to harness the power of Buckeye Nation for change.

 During the summer of 2017, President Drake traveled throughout Ohio to share his 2020 Vision.